seratch/python-slack-scim/README.md

 ## Important Notice

-We had critical bugs in v1.0.x series.
+This library had critical bugs in v1.0.x series.
 Please use v1.1.0 or higher.

 ## Getting Started